socialmedia-class/socialmedia-class.github.io/assignment3.md

 Due to the time limitation of this 2-credit special topic course, we only got to quickly walk through some basic building blocks of the deep learning in the class.
-However, you may get a much better understanding by following the provided readings and implementing the algorithms in this assignment (group of up to 2):
+However, you may get a much better understanding by following the provided readings and implementing the algorithms in this assignment:

 - A softmax function and a sigmoid function
 - A simple neural network with back propagation